 They can do this in two ways:

-They can give you the current value they would buy your gold at if you were to sell it
+- They can give you the current value they would buy your gold at if you were to sell it

-Or they can give you the weight of the gold and you can calculate the value using today’s live gold price in grams – this is known as the universal measurement.
+- Or they can give you the weight of the gold and you can calculate the value using today’s live gold price in grams – this is known as the universal measurement.
 This is perhaps most suitable to ensure 100% accuracy.

-Tolas, Boris and Voris
+Tolas, Boris, and Voris

 One Tola or Bori or Vori is equivalent to 11.66 grams.

-We know that the Nisab threshold for gold is 87.48 grams, so this is be equivalent to 7.2 Tolas, Voris or Bhoris.
+We know that the Nisab threshold for gold is 87.48 grams, so this is the equivalent to 7.5 (87.48/11.66) Tolas, Voris, or Bhoris.

-What gold/silver items are Zakatable?
+What gold or silver items are Zakatable?

-Gold or Silver jewellery and kept for wealth
+Gold or Silver kept as an investment

 Personal use ornaments